 On a mission to make the imaginative a reality, Rita is a futurist, helping leadership teams around the world align values and goals.
 She has served as Innovator-in-Residence at IBM, was a futurist at NASA, is a co-founder of Science House, a global influencer, and an artist.
 King's ability to harness the imaginative and make it a reality is unparalleled.

 The first non-Afghan attorney to litigate in Afghanistan Criminal Courts and founder of Motley Legal Services, her work has focused on juvenile justice as well as training hundreds of Afghan Attorney's throughout the country, on top of being crowned Mrs. Wisconsin in 2004, running on a truancy abatement.

 With passion and purpose, James shows us what you can do when you find the power of love and true self-worth.
-Having evolved from drug addition, gang membership, and a lengthy prison sentence, to becoming a double honors graduate from UCLA and the co-founder the Anti-Recidivism Coalition, one of California's leading advocates for the formerly incarcerated and sits on the board of several non-profits focusing on juvenile justice.
+He evolved from drug addiction, gang membership, and a lengthy prison sentence, to becoming a double honors graduate from UCLA.
+A co-founder of the Anti-Recidivism Coalition, (one of California's leading advocates for the formerly incarcerated) and James sits on the board of several non-profits focusing on juvenile justice.